sendbird/sendbird-chat-sdk-flutter/README.md

 ### Requirements

-The minimum requirements for Chat SDK for iOS are:
+The minimum requirements for Chat SDK for Flutter are:

 - Xcode or Android studio
-- Flutter 1.22.x (Flutter 2 is not compatible yet)
 - Dart 2.10.4
+- Flutter 1.22.x

+>__Note__: Flutter 2.0.x aren't compatible yet.

 ## Getting started